-Mitie Aviation Security Limited (the "Company") is a private company limited by shares and is incorporated in England and Wales and domiciled in the UK.
-The Company's registered number is 02021486.
-The Company's registered office is Level 12 The Shard, 32 London Bridge Street, London, England, SE1 9SG.
+Mitie Property Services (UK) Limited (the "Company") is a private company limited by shares and is incorporated in England and Wales and domiciled in the UK.
+The Company's registered number is 02935593.
+The Company's registered office is Level 12 The Shard, 32 London Bridge Street, London, SE1 9SG.
 Details of the Company's activities are set out in the Strategic Report.

+The Company is exempt, by virtue of Section 400 of the Companies Act 2006 from the requirement to prepare group financial statements.
+These financial statements present information about the Company as an individual undertaking and not about its group.
 The Company's ultimate parent undertaking, Mitie Group plc includes the Company in its consolidated financial statements.
 The consolidated financial statements of Mitie Group plc, which are prepared in accordance with International Financial Reporting Standards, are available to the public and may be obtained from www.mitie.com.

-As more fully detailed in the Directors' report the Company's financial statements have been prepared on a going concern basis.
+As more fully detailed in the Directors' report, the Company's financial statements have been prepared on a going concern basis.